-In order to locate your class in Moodle, go to https://helenacollege.edu/.
+In order to locate your class in Moodle.
 Choose "Portals" (top right), then "Student Portal":

 - Click on the Moodle icon.

 - Click on 'NetID Login'.

 - Enter your NetID and Password.

 - Click on 'My Courses'.

 Once you have accessed Moodle, you will find a variety of student resources on the Moodle homepage.
 The 'Moodle Tutorial for Students' course can assist you with learning and navigating Moodle.